I am excited to share with you the recipe for what I think is the best chocolate panna cotta around!

 It’s super creamy, not too sweet, and it can be garnished and flavored in many ways.

-For more panna cotta goodness, you may like my lemon corn panna cotta, this coffee panna cotta, or cream cheese panna cotta tart.
+For more panna cotta goodness, you may like my lemon corn panna cotta or cream cheese panna cotta tart.

 NOTE: This is just the ingredient list so you’ll know what to expect.
 Please use the Jump to Recipe button at the top or scroll down to get the full recipe.
 Thanks!